Ghostery Review 2025: It's Like Ads Were Never There

 Ghostery welcome page with list of features and a button to Enable Ghostery

-2. On the setup successful page, you'll receive instruction on how to pin the extension for easy access.
+2. On the setup successful page, you'll receive instructions on how to pin the extension for easy access.

 Ghostery setup successful page.